nonprofit marketing plan template

 Pro tip: You can use an online character counter tool for titles and descriptions.

-Where you add your metadata will depend on what platform your site is built on (i.e., WordPress, Squarespace, Webflow), but every content management system will have a meta title and meta description field.
+Where you add your metadata will depend on the platform your site is built on (e.g., WordPress, Squarespace, Webflow).
+Still, every content management system has a meta title and meta description field.

 Import your pages and their target keywords to check whether your Title tags and Descriptions are present, contain the correct number of characters, or if any are missing from your site.